Daniel E. Miller -- Complete Curriculum Vitae

 Description: Pragoconsult assists professionals and individuals who wish to increase their intercultural competency with respect to Central Europe.
 It provides research, cultural awareness consulting, and educational tours, and it assists with travel services.

-Description: I provide background information on historic, political, and cultural issues for an international law firm consultant that specializes in financial performance and establishes legal networks, mainly in Europe and Latin America.
+Description: I provide editing services and website content recommendations as well as background information on historic, political, and cultural issues for an international legal firm consultant that specializes in financial performance and establishes legal networks, mainly in Europe, Latin America, and Asia.
 More information is available at http://WalkerClark.com.

 Employer and Title: Engineered Architectural Systems (Pittsburgh, PA), Owner